What is CBD and What is Hemp Extract?

 Feeling Stressed Out

 Sometimes it is just tough to get out of that funk.
 When envisioning cannabis for its mood-boosting properties, what commonly comes to mind is a picture of stoned hippy characters without a care in the world.
-Again, CBD does not have the psychogenic effects of THC, so it will not get you high.
+Again, Cannabidiol does not have the psychogenic effects of THC, so it will not get you high.

 Getting Quality Sleep

-The U.S government has patented CBD as a neuroprotectant.
+The U.S government has patented cannabidiol as a neuroprotectant.
 Neuroprotectants are defined as substances that help shield the nerves from damage or death.
 They do more than just helping out when people get hit in the head.
 Trauma is not the only thing that can damage brain cells.
-Alcohol use, age-related degeneration, oxygen deprivation and more could cause serious long-term issues.
+Alcohol use, age-related degeneration, oxygen deprivation, and more could cause serious long-term issues.
 Here is what the science behind the patent says.

-“CBD studies show that it has huge impacts on regenerating the brain and healing it properly”.
+“Cannabidiol studies show that it has huge impacts on regenerating the brain and healing it properly”.

 THC and CBD are known to have opposite effects on the skin, so let’s be clear that we are talking about CBD.
 Applying CBD to the skin may help the endocannabinoid system achieve proper balance.
 The linoleic acid found in CBD works to regulate the production of oil on the face.